-Depending on your weight, you'll want to check the weight capacity of the machine you're planning to purchase.
+Depending on your weight, you'll want to check the user weight capacity of the machine you're planning to purchase.
 These specs can usually be found on the vendor's website (if not here on this site).
 These stats help you make a determination on durability.
 You wouldn't want the machine to break under your weight.
 Don't ignore the specs.

-Some rowing machines make noise when used.
+Some machines make noise when used.
 If you're someone that lives alone, that might not be much of an issue.
 But if you want to avoid irritating the people you live with, it would probably be in your best interest to look for a quiet machine.

 My husband may enjoy it, but I don't.
 I'm not a fan of squinting at complicated diagrams and playing with little baggies full of screws.
 So when I want to buy a fitness machine, I usually check to see how difficult it is to put together, even if I'm not the one building it.

 I take warranties very seriously.
 I find it suspicious when sellers only offer one or two years of service.
 With some kinds of machines, I understand that it would be impractical offering a lifetime guarantee.
 But it does put my mind at ease when I'm confident I can replace my expensive machine if it has any defects.

 If you're going to be using a machine for an extended duration, of course, you'll want it to be comfortable.
 Working out should never be more painful than the exertion you're putting your upper body through.
 Unfortunately, these kinds of things can be difficult to gauge in advance before purchasing the machine.
 I recommend taking a look at some reviews from buyers before committing.

 Type of Resistance

 Think about what kind of dynamic you want for your row machine.
 Whether it’s Water, Air, Magnetic, or Hydraulic resistance, each has their pros and cons.